neo0oen619/apollo-multi-instance-launcher/README.md

 ---

 ## License
 MIT-ish (check `MDFILES/LICENSE.txt`).
-Share, break, improve—just don’t pawn it off as your own without buying us coffee.(that was a joke XD) feel free to use it as you wish guys :]
+Share, break, improve—just don’t pawn it off as your own without buying us coffee.(that was a joke XD) feel free to use it as you wish humans :]

 ---